-The Division of Pediatric Psychology and Neuropsychology at Nationwide Children’s Hospital, Columbus, Ohio, in affiliation with The Ohio State University, Department of Pediatrics, has 2-3 openings for Post-doctoral Fellows starting August 2013.
-Candidates for these positions must have obtained their doctoral degree from an APA-approved program by the start date.
+The Division of Pediatric Psychology and Neuropsychology at Nationwide Children’s Hospital, Columbus, Ohio, in affiliation with The Ohio State University, Department of Pediatrics, has 4 openings pending funding for Post-doctoral Fellows starting August 2015.
+Qualified applicants will have obtained their doctoral degree from an APA- or CPA-approved program by the start date.
 Fellowships are 1-2 years in duration.
 Salary is commensurate with NIH guidelines, and benefits are competitive.
-While focused training in specific areas is available, fellows will also have the opportunity to gain experience across specialties, as well as in Endocrinology and Neurology.
 Research opportunities may also be available.
 Descriptions of the areas of focus are highlighted below.

 Chronic Pediatric Pain: This fellowship will emphasize clinical training in the assessment and treatment of chronic pain in children and adolescents, and their families.
 Experiences will include inpatient consultation, interdisciplinary clinics, and outpatient treatment.
-Inpatient consultation will focus on referrals from the Comprehensive Sickle Cell Disease Program and the Department of Pulmonary Medicine, as well as the Pediatric Intensive Care Unit (PICU) and the Department of Pediatric Surgery.
+Inpatient consultation will focus on referrals from the Comprehensive Sickle Cell Disease Program and the Department of Pulmonary Medicine.
 Fellows will be responsible for providing services in the Pain Services Clinic and in the Comprehensive Sickle Cell Disease Clinic, where an integrative approach to patient care is followed.
 Patients with varied medical conditions are seen in the Pain Services Clinic, including rheumatologic disorders, gastroenterology conditions, chronic headaches, and orthopedic problems.
 There will also be opportunities to work with specific pain populations on an outpatient basis from these referral sources.
 Research opportunities will be available based on applicant’s previous experience and interests.
 Specific questions about this track should be addressed to Kathleen.Lemanek@nationwidechildrens.org.

-Critical Care Medicine: This fellowship will emphasize child and family adjustment to admission into an intensive care unit, for a variety of reasons: prematurity/newborn health problems (NICU), congenital heart defects (CICU), and medical trauma (PICU).
-Fellows will be responsible for working with chronic medical populations focusing on adjustment to diagnosis (e.g., pulmonary complications, birth anomalies, genetic disorders, congenital heart defect, burns, accidental injury) and long-term hospitalization, including palliative care and end-of-life issues.
-Experiences will include predominantly inpatient consultation as well as interdisciplinary clinics (e.g., neonatal developmental clinic, burn clinic), and outpatient treatment as needed.
+Critical Care Medicine: This fellowship will emphasize child and family adjustment to admission into an intensive care unit, for a variety of reasons: prematurity, newborn health problems, genetic defects, and medical trauma.
+Fellows will be responsible for working with chronic medical populations focusing on adjustment to diagnosis (e.g., pulmonary complications, birth anomalies, genetic disorders, burns, accidental injury) and long-term hospitalization, including palliative care and end-of-life issues.
+Experiences will include predominantly inpatient consultation as well as family support in interdisciplinary clinics (e.g., neonatal developmental clinic), and outpatient treatment as needed.
 Specific questions about this track should be addressed to Amy.Baughcum@nationwidechildrens.org or Sarah.Verlee@nationwidechildrens.org.

-General Fellowship in Pediatric Psychology:This fellowship will provide an opportunity to work with a variety of medical populations across the lifespan, including endocrinology, cardiology, rheumatology, pulmonary rehabilitation, and neurology.
-Interventions will focus on adjustment to diagnosis (e.g., congenital heart defect, solid organ transplant, lupus, diabetes), pain management using biofeedback, and long-term hospitalization.
-The fellow will be responsible for working with patients involved in interdisciplinary medical clinics (diabetes, headache clinic, cardiology clinic, pulmonary rehab) as well as seeing patients during inpatient consultation and outpatient treatment.
+General Fellowship in Pediatric Psychology:This fellowship will provide an opportunity to work with a variety of medical populations across the lifespan, including endocrinology, neurology, rheumatology, and pulmonology.
+Interventions will focus on adjustment to diagnosis (e.g., burn, lupus, diabetes), pain management using biofeedback, and long-term hospitalization.
+The fellow will be responsible for working with patients involved in interdisciplinary medical clinics (burn, diabetes, headache, pulmonary rehab) as well as seeing patients during inpatient consultation and outpatient treatment.
 Specific questions about this track should be addressed to Heather.Yardley@nationwidechildrens.org.

 Applications are accepted from individuals who have completed APA approved graduate programs and internships in clinical, counseling, or school psychology.
 Preference is given to individuals who have had previous clinical and research experience in pediatric psychology, especially in a hospital setting.
 To be considered a fellow, individuals must have completed their dissertation defense before beginning the fellowship program.